-9-Point Spring Cleanse Guide Featuring Healthy Mushrooms.
+9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

-Written by Melanie - Updated: June 18, 2024
+Written by Skye Chilton - Updated: December 6, 2024

 Spring is the ultimate time for targeted detoxification.
 A spring cleanse in 2022 may be more necessary than other years due to the pandemic and its impact on health routines and an increase in stress.

-The word detoxification means to remove a harmful substance.
+The word detoxification (detox) means to remove a harmful substance.
 These harmful substances can come from our environment (think diet, chemicals, pollution) or from internal processes in our body (bacterial by-products from poor or incomplete digestion).
-There are popular detox or cleanses out there that involve celery or juice fasting, and restricting calories.
-But these trends can sometimes leave some people confused and worse off than before.

 A common thread of all these detox programs is they eliminate processed foods.
 There are some benefits to fasting, but consistent under-eating may decrease the number of minerals, amino acids, and co-factors you actually need for proper detoxification.
-Fasting as a dietary habit may actually impact thyroid, insulin, and cortisol function as well.

-Firstly, think of detox as a daily or long-term strategy rather than a miserable two weeks of using laxative teas.
+Firstly, think of detox as a daily or long-term cleansing strategy rather than a miserable two weeks of using laxative teas.
 However, a short, focused set of strategies can help kickstart healthier habits throughout the year.

 The following article will outline 9 focus areas to understand and incorporate into your spring cleanse protocol so that you can achieve functional and healthful detoxification.
-You will also learn which mushroom extracts you can incorporate to support each of these 9 detox focus areas.
+You will also learn which mushroom detox extracts you can incorporate to support each of these 9 detox focus areas.

 The 9-points of focus for your spring cleanse are divided into two categories as follows: